Yana Ludwig is a cooperative culture pioneer, intentional community advocate and anti-oppression activist.

 Elizabeth Perrachione, Owner and Principal, Fire Owl Consulting

 Yana is a regular contributor to Communities magazine and a member of the Board of Directors of the Fellowship for Intentional Community.
-She has lived in community for 20 years.
+She has lived in community since 1996.
 Her latest book, Together Resilient: Building Community in the Age of Climate Disruption looks at the role of community, cooperation and social justice in addressing and surviving climate disruption, and was awarded the Communal Studies Association 2017 Book of the Year Award.

 Much of her work was done under the name Ma’ikwe Ludwig, until this happened.

 She is the former Executive Director of both the Center for Sustainable and Cooperative Culture at Dancing Rabbit Ecovillage, and Commonomics USA, an economic justice organization, and her nonprofit career spans 30 years.
 Her latest organizational project is working to launch the National Community Land Trust for Collective Liberation.

 Yana is a dynamic, compassionate and thoughtful speaker and teacher, and a minister committed to creating a world that supports the well-being and vibrancy of all beings.
 Her 2013 TEDx kicked off a new era for her as a public speaker and advocate for communities, and she spent 5 ½ months on the road in 2015 on a national speaking tour.
 Yana has had a consulting and teaching practice since 2005, focusing on consensus, facilitation, conflict resolution and cooperative leadership development.